Relics associated with Buddha: Relics in Myanmar

 The Shwedagon Pagoda in Myanmar houses 8 strands of Buddha's hair taken by his first 2 disciples Tapussa and Bhallika; to the site where three relics of Buddha's previous incarnations had been enshrined.
 Shwedagon was created with the help of the King of Okkalapa and the Sule nat (spirit).
 Buddha's hairs are also said to be enshrined at Sule and Botataung Pagodas.

 The Kanishka casket is said to have contained three bone fragments of the Buddha, which were forwarded to Burma by the British following the excavation, where they still remain in U Khandi's dazaung (hall).

 The Uppatasanti Pagoda also holds a tooth relic from China.

 The Chakesadhatuvamsa, or chronicle of the six hair relics of the Buddha, was written in Myanmar.
 The text says that the Buddha gave six hairs to disciples at Venuvana in Rajagrha.
 These were given to 6 bordering countries who had never seen the Buddha.
 The stories say that when the Buddha came to Mon State to give sermons, he gave six of his hairs to hermits from Kyaiktiyo, Zinkyaik (to Tissa), Mount Zwegabin (to Thiha), Kaylartha, Kyaikdaeyone and Myathabeik.
 A pair of belu brothers from Kyaikhtisaung also received a hair.
 All the hermits and belus enshrined the hair in great stones.

 Burmese and Sri Lankan tradition says that Trapusa and Bhallika lost some of the hair relics to the Naga king Jayesana; who took them to worship in his undersea palace.

 The Hledauk Pagoda in Burma crumbled during an earthquake in 1912; exposing 2 relic chambers.
 Inside was a vessel containing relics from the Buddha and small figures of bronze representing stages of his lives.

 On his way flying through the air with 499 disciples to Sunaparanta, Buddha stopped at Saccabandha where he talked the heretic teacher of the same name into becoming an arhat.
-On his way home from Sunapranta Buddha stopped by the banks of the Nammada river where he was welcomed by a devote Buddhist naga king who asked for a memento to honor, so he left an impression of his footprint in the river bank.
-They visited Saccabandha again who asked for something to honor as well; Buddha obliged by pressing his foot into solid stone.
+On his way home from Sunapranta Buddha stopped by the banks of the Nammada river where he was welcomed by a devote Buddhist naga king who asked for a memento to honour, so he left an impression of his footprint in the river bank.
+They visited Saccabandha again who asked for something to honour as well; Buddha obliged by pressing his foot into solid stone.

 Relics in Nepal

-According to UNESCO, Ramagrama stupa is the only undisturbed original stupa containing relics of Lord Buddha; built in the 6th century BCE.
+According to UNESCO, Ramagrama stupa is the only undisturbed original stupa containing relics of Lord Buddha; built in the 5th century BCE.
 Nepal believes Tilaurakot to be Kapilavastu, and nominated it along with Lumbini for world heritage status.
 An excavation at Tilaurakot in 1962 revealed ancient brick structures but no relics.
 In 1970's thousands of Buddha relics were said to begin growing out of the east side of the stupa of Swayambhunath in Kathmandu.
 According to Xuanzang, relics of Koṇāgamana Buddha were held in a stupa in Nigalisagar; visited by Ashoka, in what is now southern Nepal.